tomlajtos/my-dev-notes_dendron/vault/winc-academy-notes.front-end-course.12_react-advanced.04_context.md

 ### Multiple Contexts

-In case of a complex up it is better to have multiple complex, each holding values that belong together
+In case of a complex app, it is better to have multiple contexts, each holding values that belong together
 i.e.: context holding user settings and context holding the theme (this will make possible to nest providers)

 ```javascript